caio-t/basic-slim-framework/README.md

-# Example to use slim framework microfrontend
+# Example to use slim framework

 Example to use slim framework